-Aaron Douglas taught art at Fisk University from 1937 to 1966.
+Aaron Douglas taught art at Fisk University from 1937 to 1966 and while there joined Sigma Pi Phi Fraternity.
 He is credited with helping to inspire what E. Franklin Frazier has called a movement toward “cultural autonomy” that culminated in the Harlem Renaissance.
 One of Douglas’s works, Portrait of a Young Man (a charcoal), is permanently on display at the Museum of Nebraska Art.

 Aaron Douglas died in Nashville on February 2, 1979 at the age of 79.